About

 unsafe: true

-Markdown isn’t a complete specification, so there’s sometimes hacks or workarounds needed to display content appropriately.
+Markdown isn’t a complete specification, so there are sometimes hacks or workarounds needed to display content appropriately.

 Shortcodes

 For custom content, Hugo uses shortcodes, basically macros that you can reference in your content.
-Both Hugo and Hextra include shortcodes.
+Hextra adds some extra shortcodes.

 • Hugo Shortcodes are always available from the base system. e.g., figure, YouTube, Ref.

-• Hextra Shortcodes are additions based on the theme e.g., icon, callout, steps.
+• Hextra Shortcodes are additions included in the theme e.g., icon, callout, steps.

-• Heroicons are available through the icon shortcode.
+Heroicons are available through the icon shortcode and can be included directly in content.

 Manipulating Images

 Markdown image notation will display images at full-size, centred.
-If you want them aligned differently, or resized, use raw HTML. e.g.
+This isn’t always what you want.

 <figure>